Why China protests spread and how the regime in Beijing might respond

 Ed Lawrence, a BBC journalist, was assaulted and arrested in Shanghai.
 The Foreign Correspondents Club of China issued a statement saying it was “extremely disturbed” by the treatment of reporters covering the protests, pointing out that foreign journalists are “entitled to unfettered access to report in China” under Chinese law.
 Instead, “journalists from multiple outlets were physically harassed by police while covering the unrest, and at least two journalists were detained,” it said.

 Security forces in Shanghai and other cities have started putting up barricades following the protests.
 The regime has also begun a social media crackdown.
 Tens of millions of posts have been filtered from search results, BBC Monitoring found.
 Only around 900 comments can now be seen mentioning “Shanghai”, all of them from government accounts.
-Of the 40m posts results previously visible for “Urumqi Road”,only four are now on show.
+Of the 40 million posts results previously visible for “Urumqi Road”, only four are now on show.

 The question now is how the Chinese regime will proceed.
 It could remove most of the Covid restrictions, but that would be an admission of defeat.
-It could carry out full scale repression of the type used to crush the democracy movement in Hong Kong, but that would lead to widespread violence and making enemies of a large section of the population.
+It could carry out full-scale repression of the type used to crush the democracy movement in Hong Kong, but that would lead to widespread violence and make enemies of a large section of the population.
 Or it could repeat what it has done in previous crises and blame some officials.

 Register for free to continue reading